 - Firewood is sold here at Binna Burra

-- Children must be supervised at all times when attending the communal fire pit
+- Children must be supervised at all times when attending the shared fire pit

-- There are no reservations for the fire pit, all are encouraged to use it communally.
+- There are no reservations for the fire pit, all are encouraged to share it.

-Check out our brand new communal fire pits in the Binna Burra campsite!
-Don't forget to pack your camping marshmallows so you can enjoy the ultimate traditional experience!
+Check out our brand new shared fire pits in our rainforest campsite in Lamington National Park!
+Don’t forget to pack your camping marshmallows so you can enjoy the ultimate traditional experience!